tjmckinley/SimBIID/cran-comments.md

 This is a patch submission in which I have:

-* fixed the order in which `tspan` objects are updated in code produced from `mparseRcpp`.
+* made minor changes to the `predict.PMCMC` method to remove particles with non-zero weight.

 ## Test environments

-* local Ubuntu 19.04 install, R 3.5.2
+* local Ubuntu 19.04 install, R 3.6.1
 * R-oldrel (via travis-ci): Ubuntu 16.04.6 LTS, R 3.5.3
 * R-release (via travis-ci): Ubuntu 16.04.6 LTS, R 3.6.1
 * R-devel (via travis-ci): Ubuntu 16.04.6 LTS